Habbie/hello-dns/README.md

 ## Zone files
 Zone files are one way of storing DNS data, but these are not integral to the operation of a nameserver.
 The zone file format is standardised, but it is highly non-trivial to parse.
-It is entirely possible to write useful nameserver that do not read or write DNS zone files.
+It is entirely possible to write useful nameserver that does not read or write DNS zone files.
 When embarking on parsing zonefiles, do not do so lightly.
 As an example, various fields within a single line can appear in many orders.
 Most fields are optional, and some will then be copied from the previous line.
 But not all.

 Of specific note, many people have attempted to write a grammar (parser) for zonefiles and it is almost impossible.